Some people are on what appears at times as a crusade to eradicate passwords, replacing them with the latest and greatest novel idea.

 Use a password manager

-While a password manager, by itself, will not do anything to improve the security of your accounts, it is a stepping stone that will make other ways of improving your password security far easier.
+A password manager, by itself, will not do anything to improve the security of your accounts.
+However, it is a stepping stone that will make other ways of improving your password security far easier.

 In fact, much of what I propose here is impractical without some kind of password manager.

 There are many different choices for password managers with different trade-offs between integration into other software, ease of use, cross-device synchronization, fully locally hosted versus cloud-based, desktop versus mobile versus both, and many other aspects.
 However, they all solve the same basic problem: secure storage and retrieval of account credentials.